Romanmc72/how_to_coding/LESSON_01_ESCAPE_ROOM/05_loops/README.md

 ### Step 3 (optional)

 That all happens pretty fast, like less than a second to scoop however many scoops you say.
 Even 100!
-If we wanted to make it a little more realistic by making it take a little break between scoops then we can use the `sleep()` function to make the program wait between scoops. `sleep()` takes one argument, and that is the number of seconds you want it to "sleep" (or wait) for before it runs the next command.
+If we wanted to make it a little more realistic by making it take a little break between scoops, then we can use the `sleep()` function to make the program wait between scoops. `sleep()` takes one argument, and that is the number of seconds you want it to "sleep" (or wait) for before it runs the next command.
 Let's make it wait for a half second.
 We can write that as either `1 / 2` or `0.5` it is the same either way.
 However we come to another topic here...

 #### import